GSA/digitalgov.gov/content/news/2014/03/2014-03-20-six-tips-for-measuring-success-in-challenge-competitions.md

 ---
 slug: six-tips-for-measuring-success-in-challenge-competitions
 date: 2014-03-20 10:09:09 -0400
-title: Six Tips for Measuring Success in Challenge Competitions
+title: "Six Tips for Measuring Success in Challenge Competitions"
-summary: 'You&#8217;ve run a challenge and prize competition, selected your winners, and distributed the prizes.
-If you think you&#8217;re done, guess again.
-There&#8217;s much more to challenge and prize competition success than getting a solution that solves your problem or meets the criteria.
-You need to measure success right'
+summary: "You've run a challenge and prize competition, selected your winners, and distributed the prizes.
+If you think you're done, guess again.
+There's much more to challenge and prize competition success than getting a solution that solves your problem or meets the criteria."
 authors:
   - ktrebon
 topics: